Overview of the Endangered Species Act

 We tailor each workshop to meet the needs of the participants.
 The basic format of the interactive workshop includes the following components:

 Explore the issuance of incidental take permits, including requirements for mitigation.
-Review the requirements for habitat conservation plans.
+Review the requirements for habitat conservation plans and the role and requirements of conservation benefit agreements.

 Audience